PenguinMod/PenguinMod-ExtensionsGallery/README.md

 To avoid conflicts or issues with other extensions, please put your name in the extension ID.
 Use only characters `a-z` lowercase and numbers to ensure that the ID is valid.

+*Note: Some extensions may be accepted without this rule if they provide reason.*

 For example: `myExtension` could be `johnMyExtension` or `johnmyExtension`

 ### Step 5.